SCM-NV/ftl/README.rst

       return value;
    }

-Once this function template is defined one can just call the function.
+Once this function template is defined one can just call it like any other function.

 .. code:: c++